 Walked in 2019, 2018, 2017, 2016 and 2015

 I have survived both breast and ovarian cancer.
-With a strong genetic link in family with both the two main cancers affecting women, I dedicate my walk to my two daughters, so they don’t have to go through what I did.
+With a strong genetic link in my family for breast cancer, I dedicate my walk to my daughter, so she doesn't have to go through what I did.
 I feel such a sense of support from the walk community.
 I love coming back each year and talking with the other walkers.
 I think this event is a great way to spread awareness and raise money for research.
 I like to think that the money I raise might be the key to unlocking a breakthrough.
 For anyone thinking of doing this event, I’d say “just strap your shoes on and get going!
 It really is worth every step”.